phpDocumentor/phpDocumentor/README.md

   basic phpDocumentor 1 arguments, such as --directory, --file and --target, have been adopted.
 * *Two-step process*, phpDocumentor first generates a cache with your application structure before creating the output.
   If you'd like you can use that to power your own tools or formatters!

+*Please note* that phpDocumentor 3 is still under heavy development.
+We aim to add all features needed to have full support for php 7+.
+But at this moment that is not the case.

 Requirements
 ------------